telefonicaid/lwm2m-node-lib/README.md

     }
     ```
+* `server.writeFormat`: configures the Content-Format header value for the write server initiated requests.
+This header can be useful when the client connected requires an specific content-format value to decode properly the body
+request.
+* `server.defaultAcceptFormat`: configures the Accept header value for the read and observer server initiated requests.
+This header can be useful when the server needs to specify an specific content-format to properly interoperate with
+the connected clients.
 * `client.port`: port where the client's COAP server will start listening.
 * `client.lifetime`: lifetime in miliseconds of the client registration.
 After that lifetime, the registration will be dismissed.
 * `client.version`: version of the Lightweight M2M protocol.
 Currently `1.0` is the only valid option.